rohit-purandare/ShelfBridge/wiki/technical/GitHub-Workflows.md

 - Multi-platform builds (linux/amd64, linux/arm64) with version-specific tags via docker-build.yml
 - Eliminates redundant builds and follows industry-standard CI/CD practices
 - Version workflow focuses on versioning; Docker workflow focuses on container builds

+**NEW: Release Timing Synchronization Fix** - **Fixed race condition between release creation and Docker image availability**

+**Previous Issue:** Releases were created immediately after tag push, but before Docker images were actually built and available in the registry.
+This caused "image not found" errors for users trying to pull Docker images immediately after seeing a release announcement.

+**Fix Applied:** Added synchronization step using `lewagon/wait-on-check-action` that waits for the Docker build workflow to complete successfully before creating the GitHub release.

+**How It Works:**

+1. Version workflow pushes git tag (triggers Docker build in parallel)
+2. **NEW: Wait step** monitors `build-and-push` job status until completion
+3. Release is created only after Docker images are confirmed available
+4. Users see releases with guaranteed Docker image availability

+**Benefits:**

+- ✅ No more "image not found" errors for immediate Docker pulls
+- ✅ Reliable Docker installation instructions in releases
+- ✅ Better user experience with guaranteed artifact availability
+- ✅ Maintains existing workflow logic while fixing timing issues

 ### Development Workflow Improvements